-Despite a plethora of controversial viewpoints, Trump has developed support from a variety of voters, connected to the daily news cycle, creating a base of support that just might win this year’s election.
+Despite a plethora of controversial viewpoints and opinions, Trump has developed a great deal of support, from a variety of voters.
+In particular, Trump has won a lot of support, connected to the daily news cycle.
+In turn, this has created a base of supporters, that just might win him the upcoming election.

-So what does this mean, bottom line, for the future of America?
+So how could this impact the future of America?

 Well, it could potentially mean a number of policy changes in Washington.
 The first issue, in the event of a conservative candidate winning office, would be taxes.
-Trump would likely lower tax rates on the upper class brackets, in hopes of creating “trickle down” economic policies, as the Republican Party has historically done when taking over the Presidency.
+Trump would likely lower taxes, on the upper class tax brackets, in hopes of creating, trickle down economic policies.
+This is a standard Republican move, as the Republican Party has historically done so, when taking over the Presidency.

-Trump would likely increase the military budget, as he routinely speaks about the need for military strength, a view also aligning with his conservative roots.
+Trump would also likely increase the military budget, as he routinely speaks about the need for military strength, a view also aligning with conservative roots.

-Whether Trump’s “trolling,” taints the very identity of our nation or not, remains to be determined, yet in the event Trump does win the upcoming election, the man will in no way be the most eccentric to ever take office.
+Whether Trump’s “trolling,” taints the very identity of our nation or not, remains to be determined.
+Yet, in the event Trump does win the upcoming election, the man will in no way, be the most eccentric to ever take office.
 For example, in 1923, Calvin Grace Coolidge (1923-1929), literally kept a zoo of animals in the White House.
-A seemingly eccentric style of leadership beyond that of even Trump himself.
+This was a seemingly eccentric style of leadership, beyond that of even, “The Donald,” himself.

-In all likelihood, Trump is the underdog, Hillary Clinton appears to be the Democratic nominee and her vast experience, is going to be overwhelming for Trump to withstand up through November.
-However, Trump represents real change in Washington, a very outspoken candidate with 1 priority, bacon and profits.
-God Bless America.
+Nevertheless, Trump is still the underdog.
+This year, Hillary Clinton is the Democratic nominee and her vast experience, is going to be difficult for Trump to withstand.
+Nevertheless, Trump represents real change, simply because he’s a very outspoken candidate.

-I don’t know what to say, maybe it’s time to re-examine abolishing 18 and 19 year old voting rights, in an attempt to encourage that age bracket to care about something other than rap music and 2k16.
-Just a thought.
+I don’t know what else to say.
+Maybe it’s time that Americans consider abolishing 18 and 19 year old voting rights.
+This could be done to encourage youth voters to care about the future of our country, perhaps more than they care about music and video games… Just a thought….
 Troll for troll.